izumizawa/mc322y2021/README.md

 ## Lab 04: Delivery App

 Simulation of a food delivery app.
 It has users, meals and orders and it receives orders from user and it directs to restaurants.

+## Lab 05: Calendar

+Calendar app that saves reminders.
+Reminders can be weekly, monthly or with date scheduled.

+## Lab 06: Musicfy 2.0

+Continuation of Lab 02 with more OOP concepts.

+## Lab 07: Froggy Game

+Frog game.
+Player's objective is to collect food, avoid obstacles and the end of the board.